 The easiest way to become a Spanish citizen is through your parents – a process in which you can qualify by either origin or birth – and doesn’t require a residency period.

 You’re considered Spanish by origin and can apply for citizenship by 'Option' if you have a Spanish mother or father, if you’re under the age of 18 and have been adopted by a Spaniard, or over the age of 18 and have been adopted by a Spaniard within the last two years.²

 Additionally, if you were born in Spain to foreign parents or if at least one parent was also born in Spain (except children of diplomats and consuls accredited in Spain), you’re eligible for Spanish citizenship by birth.
 The same applies if you were born in Spain to foreign parents whose identity is unknown or country of origin is undetermined (stateless or refugee status), or if neither parents’ nationality could be legally passed on to you.

 If you’re unable to apply for citizenship by birth or origin, there are some other ways to become a Spanish citizen.
-The most common route is naturalization, for which you’re eligible to apply if you have resided legally on a permanent visa in Spain for 10 or more years, or if you’re married to a Spanish Citizen.
+For example, the new GrandChildren law allows people of Spanish descent to apply for citizenship.³

-There are a few exceptions to the 10-year requirement.
-For example, refugees are eligible to apply after only five years of residence.
+There are a few exceptions to the 10-year requirement.² For example, refugees are eligible to apply after only five years of residence.

 The required period of residence is only one year if you’re born in Spain to legal foreign residents, married to a Spaniard, widowed from a Spaniard or the child or grandchild (even if born outside Spain) of a Spanish national by birth or residence.

-Once you have legally lived in Spain for five uninterrupted years, non-EU nationals can apply for an 'EU long-term residence permit'.
+Once you have legally lived in Spain for five uninterrupted years, non-EU nationals can apply for an 'EU long-term residence permit'.⁶

 A long-term residence permit allows you to stay in Spain indefinitely working or otherwise, under the same conditions as Spanish citizens.